abatar1/SimpleFluentTester/README.md

     .WithDisplayName("Example of TestSuite")
      // Here we specify the method we want to test.
     .UseOperation(Adder)
-     // Then we add 2 valid tests and one invalid test.
+     // Then we add one valid test and one invalid test.
     .Expect(2).WithInput(1, 1)
-    .Expect(-2).WithInput(-1, -1)
     .Expect(-3).WithInput(-1, -1)
     .Run()
     .Report();